-10. Lease
+10. Leases

-The Company currently leases office space in Boston, Massachusetts.
-In August 2015, the Company entered into a sublease to lease approximately 3,950 square feet.
-In July 2021, the Company extended the lease for this office space for an additional 10 months through December 31, 2022.
+In August 2015, the Company entered into a sublease to lease approximately 3,950 square feet of office space in Boston, Massachusetts.
+The Company did not extend the sublease, which expired on December 31, 2022..

 In October 2018, Pieris GmbH entered into a new lease for office and laboratory space located in Hallbergmoos, Germany, or the Hallbergmoos Lease.
-Pieris GmbH moved its operations, formerly conducted in Freising, Germany, to the Hallbergmoos facility in February 2020.

-Under the Hallbergmoos Lease, Pieris GmbH will rent approximately 105,000 square feet, of which approximately 98,400 square feet were delivered by the lessor in February 2020 and approximately 5,100 square feet were delivered by the lessor in May 2020.
+Under the Hallbergmoos Lease, which commenced in February 2020 and provides an initial rental term of 12.5 years, Pieris GmbH rents approximately 105,000 square feet.
 An additional approximately 22,300 square feet is expected to be delivered by the lessor by October 2024.
-Pieris GmbH has a first right of refusal to lease an additional approximate 13,400 square feet.

-The Hallbergmoos Lease provides for an initial rental term of 12.5 years which commenced in February 2020 when the leased property was delivered to Pieris GmbH.
-Pieris GmbH also has an option to extend the Hallbergmoos Lease for two additional 60-month periods.
+Pieris GmbH has a first right of refusal to lease an additional approximate 13,400 square feet, and an option to extend the Hallbergmoos Lease for two additional 60-month periods.
 The Company is not reasonably certain to exercise the option to extend the lease expiration beyond its current expiration date.
 Pieris GmbH may sublease space within the leased property with lessor's consent, which may not be unreasonably withheld.